mthebaud/predict4all/README.md

 - Dynamic models : automatically learn new words and sentence to integrate user's language and style
 - Lightweight prediction and training : low dependency and fully integrated algorithms
 - Easy integration : load precomputed models and start predicting !
-- Low memory foot print : dynamically loaded language models allow memory saves
+- Low memory foot print : dynamically loaded language models allow memory saves - it only uses 25 MB of heap space !

 **Predict4All originality stands in its correction model** : it works thanks to a set of correction rules (general or specific : accents, grammar, missing space, etc).
 This correction model allows the correction to happen earlier in prediction compared to string distance techniques.